-What is Gross Pay: All You Need to Know (+ Examples)
+Gross Pay VS Net Pay: All You Need to Know in 2022

-If you’re not from an accounting background, gross pay, net pay, and taxes can easily sweat you.
+If you’re not from an accounting background or if you never used any accounting software, gross pay, net pay, and taxes can easily sweat you.
 But, after all, it’s your money on the paper that is jumping all around!
-This article will give you a complete understanding of what is gross pay, net pay, and how they’re calculated for salaried and hourly based employees.
+This article will give you a complete understanding of what is gross pay, net pay, and how they’re calculated for salaried and hourly-based employees.

 What is Gross Pay?

-In other words, gross pay is the total amount of money an employer agrees to pay an employee as their CTC (cost to company) or annual salary.
+In other words, gross pay is the total amount money an employer agrees to pay an employee as their CTC (cost to the company) or annual salary.

 For example, Dave joined a company as a software developer, and his company agrees to pay him $240,000 a year.
 It means Dave’s annual gross pay is $240,000.